bahrus/be-repeated/README.md

 What be-repeated does:

 1. Finds the element with aria-index=0, creates a template from it.
-2. Appends/deletes[TODO] clones of the template, updating the aria-rowindex, until the indexes match the range specified.
+2. Appends/deletes clones of the template, updating the aria-rowindex, until the indexes match the range specified.
 When finished, raises an event, allowing subscribers to modify content as needed.
+This will delete the item with aria-rowindex="0".